Englisch-Französisch Wörterbuch »

 [US: ˈkrɑːs]

-cross [crossed, crossed, crossing, crosses] (travel in a direction or path that will intersect with that another)
+cross [crossed, crossing, crosses] (travel in a direction or path that will intersect with that another)

 verb